-Figure 24 shows the equivalent analog input of the AD9240 which consists of a differential sample-and-hold amplifier (SHA).
+Figure 21 shows the equivalent analog input of the AD9241, which consists of a differential sample-and-hold amplifier (SHA).
 The differential input structure of the SHA is highly flexible, allowing the devices to be easily configured for either a differential or single-ended input.
-The dc offset, or common-mode voltage, of the input(s) can be set to accommodate either single-supply or dual supply systems.
-Note also that the analog inputs, VINA and VINB, are interchangeable with the exception that reversing the inputs to the VINA and VINB pins results in a polarity inversion.
+The dc offset, or commonmode voltage, of the input(s) can be set to accommodate either single-supply or dual supply systems.
+Also, note that the analog inputs, VINA and VINB, are interchangeable, with the exception that reversing the inputs to the VINA and VINB pins results in a polarity inversion.

-Figure 24.
+Figure 21.
 Simplified Input Circuit

-The input SHA of the AD9240 is optimized to meet the performance requirements for some of the most demanding communication, imaging, and data acquisition applications while maintaining low power dissipation.
-Figure 25 is a graph of the full-power bandwidth of the AD9240, typically 60 MHz.
+The input SHA of the AD9241 is optimized to meet the performance requirements for some of the most demanding communication, imaging and data acquisition applications, while maintaining low power dissipation.
+Figure 22 is a graph of the full-power bandwidth of the AD9241, typically 40 MHz.
 Note that the small signal bandwidth is the same as the full-power bandwidth.
-The settling time response to a full-scale stepped input is shown in Figure 26 and is typically less than 40 ns to 0.0025%.
+The settling time response to a full-scale stepped input is shown in Figure 23 and is typically less than 80 ns to 0.0025%.
 The low input referred noise of 0.36 LSB's rms is displayed via a grounded histogram and is shown in Figure 13.

-Figure 25.
+Figure 22.
 Full-Power Bandwidth

-Figure 26.
+Figure 23.
 Settling Time

 The SHA's optimum distortion performance for a differential or single-ended input is achieved under the following two conditions: (1) the common-mode voltage is centered around midsupply (i.e., AVDD/2 or approximately 2.5 V) and (2) the input signal voltage span of the SHA is set at its lowest (i.e., 2 V input span).
-This is due to the sampling switches, Q{S1} , being CMOS switches whose R{ON} resistance is very low but has some signal dependency which causes frequency dependent ac distortion while the SHA is in the track mode.
-The R{ON} resistance of a CMOS switch is typically lowest at its midsupply but increases symmetrically as the input signal approaches either AVDD or AVSS.
-A lower input signal voltage span centered at midsupply reduces the degree of R{ON} modulation.
+This is due to the sampling switches, $Q{\rm SI}$, being CMOS switches whose $R{\rm ON}$ resistance is very low but has some signal dependency causing frequency-dependent ac distortion while the SHA is in the track mode.
+The $R{\rm ON}$ resistance of a CMOS switch is typically lowest at its midsupply, but increases symmetrically as the input signal approaches either AVDD or AVSS.
+A lower input signal voltage span centered at midsupply reduces the degree of $R{\rm ON}$ modulation.

-Figure 27 compares the AD9240's THD vs. frequency performance for a 2 V input span with a common-mode voltage of 1 V and 2.5 V. Note the difference in the amount of degradation in THD performance as the input frequency increases.
+Figure 24 compares the AD9241's THD vs. frequency performance for a 2 V input span with a common-mode voltage of

+1 V and 2.5 V. Note the difference in the amount of degradation in THD performance as the input frequency increases.
 Similarly, note how the THD performance at lower frequencies becomes less sensitive to the common-mode voltage.
 As the input frequency approaches dc, the distortion will be dominated by static nonlinearities such as INL and DNL.
 It is important to note that these dc static nonlinearities are independent of any $R{\rm ON}$ modulation.

-Figure 27.
-THD vs. Frequency for $V{CM} = 2.5 \text{ V}$ and 1.0 V $(A{IN} = -0.5 \text{ dB}, \text{Input Span} = 2.0 \text{ V p-p})$
+Figure 24.
+THD vs. Frequency for $V{CM} = 2.5 \text{ V}$ and 1.0 V $(A{IN} = -0.5 \text{ dB}, Input Span} = 2.0 \text{ V p-p})$

 Due to the high degree of symmetry within the SHA topology, a significant improvement in distortion performance for differential input signals with frequencies up to and beyond Nyquist can be realized.
 This inherent symmetry provides excellent cancellation of both common-mode distortion and noise.
-Also, the required input signal voltage span is reduced a factor of two which further reduces the degree of $R{\rm ON}$ modulation and its effects on distortion.
+In addition, the required input signal voltage span is reduced by a factor of two, which further reduces the degree of $R{\rm ON}$ modulation and its effects on distortion.